-We have been following C Makgeolli's journey via Instagram for some time now, as it's quite rare to see a brewery startup in Seoul.
+We have been following C Makgeolli’s journey for some time now, as it’s quite rare to see a brewery startup in Seoul.
 Most Korean alcohol breweries are located outside the city limits, as there are a lot of agricultural incentives from using locally produced ingredients.
-There aren't exactly a lot of rice paddy's available in downtown Seoul!
-But as C Makgeolli is a microbrewery, they are able to set up shop in the lovely forested area of Gaepo-dong in Gangnam-gu before transitioning out to nearby Yangpyeong, Gyeonggi-do where they are now located.
+There aren’t exactly a lot of rice paddy’s available in downtown Seoul!
+But as C Makgeolli is a microbrewery, they were able to set up shop in the lovely forested area of Gaepo-dong in Gangnam-gu before transitioning out to nearby Yangpyeong, Gyeonggi-do where they are now located.

 The one-woman force behind C Makgeolli, Choi Young Eun, was kind enough to give us a tour of her brewery when she first established it in Seoul and provided a tasting of her complete line of products.
 The brewery itself is an intuitive mix of traditional handmade techniques and modern equipment technology, preserving the integrity of the process while still having some ability for scale.
 Despite using stainless steel tanks, C Makgeolli insists on doing her primary fermentation in Hangari by hand.
-For makgeolli brewers out there, this means she still does a 'Beombeok' mitsul for all her brews entirely by hand, which is no easy feat!
+For makgeolli brewers out there, this means she still does a ‘Beombeok’ mitsul for all her brews entirely by hand, which is no easy feat!

 The ‘C’ in C Makgeolli represents a brand committed to being ‘Creative, Colourful, Cosmopolitan, Contemporary and Craft’.
 With the exception of their flagship ‘Signature Cuvee’ which is rice and juniper, each product in the line is named after its colour imparted from the infusions.
 And the creativity of said infusions is by no means understated.